macmpi/x11-calc/README.md

 avoided in order to try to make the code as portable as possible.

-The  aim  is to have the same source code compile without  modification  on Linux, VAX/VMS, and Tru64 Unix.
+The  aim  is to have the same source code compile without  modification  on as  many systems and architectures as possible including Linux, VAX/VMS and Tru64 Unix.

 ![HP10](./img/x11-calc-10c.png) ![HP11](./img/x11-calc-11c.png)